Counterexamples in 4-manifold topology: Counterexamples

-where $\Fix \tau\cdot \Fix\tau$ denotes the homological self-intersection number of the $2$-manifold $\Fix \tau\subseteq \wh W$.
-Kreck showed that $\ol{\alpha}$ is a well-defined invariant of $\Omega_4(B,\xi)$, namely it is unaffected by cobordism over $B$ and is independent of the choice of $(W,\tau)$.
+where $\Sigma\cdot \Sigma$ denotes the homological self-intersection number of $\Sigma\subseteq \wh W$.
+Kreck showed that $\ol{\alpha}$ is a well-defined invariant of $\Omega_4(B,\xi)$, namely it is unaffected by cobordism over $B$ and is independent of the choice of $W$ and the branching set.
 This uses the Atiyah-Singer $G$-signature theorem~\cite{Atiyah-Singer-G-sign}*{Section~6} (see also \cite{Gordon-G-signature}) and Rochlin's theorem~\cite{Rochlin} (see also~\citelist{\cite{freedman-kirby}\cite{Kirby_lecturenotes}*{Chapter~XI}}.
 Thus as alluded to above the exotic behaviour can be ultimately be traced back to Rochlin's theorem.